Senate of Ceylon: Role

 The Senate was intended to act as a revising chamber, scrutinizing and amending bills which had been passed by the House of Representatives.
 The model for the Senate's role was the House of Lords in the United Kingdom.

 All parliamentary bills other than money (finance) bills could originate in the Senate.
-The Senate couldn't reject or amend or delay beyond one month a money bill.
+The Senate could not reject or amend or delay beyond one month a money bill.
 If any other bill that had been passed twice by the House of Representatives was rejected by the Senate twice it was deemed to have been passed by both chambers.

 Membership

 The Senate consisted of 30 members.
 15 members were elected by the lower chamber, the House of Representatives, using the proportional representation system, each member of parliament having a single transferable vote.
 The remaining 15 members were appointed by the Governor-General of Ceylon on advice of the Prime Minister and generally consisted of distinguished individuals.
 The senators were known as "Elected Senators" and "Appointed Senators" respectively.

-The minimum age for membership of the Senate was 35, and members of the House of Representatives weren't allowed to be members of the Senate.
+The minimum age for membership of the Senate was 35, and members of the House of Representatives were not allowed to be members of the Senate.
 At least two government ministers had to be senators.
 No more than two senators could be parliamentary secretaries (deputy ministers).

 The normal term of office of a senator was six years.
 One third of the Senate (five elected and five appointed) retired every two years.
 Retiring senators were eligible for re-election or re-appointment.
 If a senator resigned, died or was otherwise removed from office, their replacement, elected or appointed, would serve the remainder of their term of office.